jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 I wanted to be able to access my test device out on the DMZ network.
 To do this, I set up a rule opening up port 5900 to the LAN.

-#Open up ports to WAN
+# 1. Open up ports to LAN/WAN
 Dd

+# 2. Set up virtual server

-#Set up server
+# 3. Set up honeypot server

+# 4. Set up tcpdump (POC)

+# 5.  s